About Our Chapter

-Members shall reside in or attend school in Alexandria, Springfield, Crystal City, VA or Washington, D.C.
+Members shall reside in or attend school in Arlington, Alexandria, Springfield, Crystal City, VA or Washington, D.C.
 Like all NCL, Inc. Chapters, Port City aims to foster the mother-daughter relationship by serving its communities together.

 Join Our Chapter

 Interested in joining our chapter?
-A prospective member must be sponsored by a current member of our chapter.
 Membership opportunities are dependent on chapter openings.

 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
-If you do not know someone in NCL, you are invited to complete this
+If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.